dataspread/spreadsheet-benchmark/README.md

 ## Basic Complexity Testing (BCT)
-The BCT benchmark aims to assess the performance of basic operations on spreadsheets.
-We construct a taxonomy of operations-encapsulating opening, structuring, editing, and analyzing data-based on their expected time complexity, and evaluate the relative performance of the spreadsheet systems on a range of data sizes.
+The BCT benchmark aims to assess the performance of basic operations on spreadsheets related to opening, structuring, editing, and analyzing data, based on their expected time complexity.
+The benchmark evaluates the relative performance of the spreadsheet systems on a range of data sizes.

 ## Optimization Opportunities Testing (OOT)